 - Acceptance is the last stage when you truly acknowledge that you have an illness and need to be treated.
 A life spent in this condition seems to be agony, and you know you need help.
 Mental illness is no longer a taboo word, but something to absorb, accept and treat.

-Diagnosing Depression- Various signs to look out for include:
+Diagnosing Depression- 10 signs to look out for:

 - Feeling depressed for almost the whole day, especially in the mornings after waking up

 - Feeling tired and low on energy daily

 - Low concentration

 - Sleepless nights or too much sleeping almost daily